 Automated External Defibrillators (AEDs)

-The District shall maintain a portable AED in a public, readily accessible, well-marked location in every middle and high school building and, as funds become available, at school-sanctioned middle and high school athletic practices and competitions.
+The District shall maintain a portable AED in a public, readily accessible, well-marked location in every school building and, as funds become available, at school-sanctioned athletic practices and competitions.
 A minimum of three (3) employees in the school and all interscholastic athletic coaches shall be trained on the use of a portable AED.2

 The District shall have employees trained in accordance with the law to administer or help administer emergency medications.